 Now you know how to secure a tent without stakes.
 There are a few ways you can use it, depending on your situation.
 You either collect big rocks or wide logs or make your own wooden pegs out of thick long brunches.
 Following the guide above, you will be able to carve wooden sticks, so they will be able to get into the ground easier.

 If this article was helpful, please share it with your friends, who also like camping and might find this information interesting.
 If you still have questions left, contact us in the comment section below this post.

-- How to set up a tent in the rain: a comprehensive guide - September 28, 2023
+- How much does a tent trailer weigh: a complete guide - November 2, 2023

 - How to refill fresh water tank during camping: a detailed article - October 19, 2023